Introduction goes here

 29

-Letters of general attorney in England for one year for Malcolm Musard, who is setting out to Aquitaine in the king's service, to stay there in the company of Edward, prince of Aquitaine and Wales, nominating John de Nowers, kt, and Robert de Darlaston Derlaston alternately.
+Letters of general attorney in England for one year for Malcolm Musard , who is setting out to Aquitaine in the king's service, to stay there in the company of Edward [of Woodstock], prince of Aquitaine and Wales , nominating John de Nowers, kt , and Derlaston Robert de Darlaston alternately.

 30

-Letters of protection with clause volumus for one year for Master William de Blaby, parson of the church of Newton Regis Kyngesneuton, who is setting out to Aquitaine in the king’s service, to stay there in the company of Edward, prince of Aquitaine and Wales.
+Letters of protection with clause volumus for one year for Master William de Blaby, parson of the church of Kyngesneuton Newton Regis , who is going to Aquitaine in the king’s service, and staying there in the company of Edward [of Woodstock], prince of Aquitaine and Wales .

 By bill of p.s.